pedrolamas/docker-fluidd/README.md

 >
 > Fluidd related issues must be reported directly on the Fluidd official repo.

-This repo will run a GitHub action every 20 minutes to check for new code on the "master" and "develop" branches of the Fluidd repository, and creates a new Docker images if there are any modifications.
+This repo will run a GitHub action every 20 minutes to check for new code on the "master" and "develop" branches of the Fluidd repository, and creates new Docker images if there are any modifications.

 ## Usage